Ibo loa

 Ibo loa or Igbo loa, are a type of loa, of African origin, revered in Haiti.
 These loa are linked to the Igbo people.
 They are considered to be both stern and gentle, while the Petro or Vodou loa tend to be one or the other respectively.
+Appeasement for the loa involve dances, songs, and rituals in the Igbo language.